-That’s why the best way to pay back student loans is a repayment plan that works best for you.
+That’s why the best way to pay back your federal or private student loans is a repayment plan that works best for you.

 Most of the time, money is about more than numbers.
 It’s about how it makes you feel and what motivates you to take action.
 Good habits and small actions over time lead to financial success.

 When you take motivation and financial habits into consideration, the best student loan repayment plan could be one that combines the debt avalanche method and making extra payments.

 Here’s the method I’ve found to be the best way to pay back student loans — read on and see if you agree.

 The best way to pay back student loans

 If you’re in good standing on your student loans and it’s the numbers that motivate you, then you need a strategy that allows you to repay your loans — whether you have federal student loans or private student loans, or both — as cheaply as possible.

 That’s why my preferred way to pay back student loans combines two methods: the debt avalanche method and making extra payments.
 Here’s how you can put this tactic into action to repay student loans.